FullScreenShenanigans/EightBittr/docs/Development.md

 yarn run hydrate
 ```

+### Local Development

+In practical use, you'll generally want at least two terminals open:

+-   One running `yarn compile -w` from this repository root to run TypeScript in watch mode.
+-   One free for other commands, such as `cd`ing into packages and running `yarn test:setup` to regenerate test files.

+### Root Commands

 The following common commands from [`package.json`](../package.json) can be run from the repository root to work across all packages:

 -   `compile`: Builds [TypeScript](https://typescriptlang.org) source files in `src/` into JavaScript files in `lib/`.